Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Introduction

+Ice growth has been extensively studied both from vapor and from the melt, experimentally and theoretically, and a selection of findings is reported below.
+Although our focus is on the relevant surfaces for vapor growth, studies of growth for the melt may also be relevant as there are some similarities and differences when surfaces with QLL are considered.

-Extensive experimental observations of ice growth were carried out using different optical microscopy techniques \cite{furukawa1987ellipsometric,raymond1989inhibition,furukawa1993temperature}.
-Bright-field microscopy and Mach-Zehnder interferometry \cite{vorontsov2018growth,bayer2018growth} were subsequently used to determine the growth rates for the ice Ih basal and prism1 surfaces.
-These approaches enable precise measurements of the growth rate at the nanometre/s scale and the three-dimensional surface structure of ice crystals.
-Recently, \citeauthor{sazaki2021situ} \cite{sazaki2021situ} used advanced optical microscopy techniques, laser confocal microscopy combined with differential interference contrast microscopy (LCM-DIM), and visualized a 2D nucleation and screw dislocations growth mechanisms on the ice Ih basal surface; the temperature dependence of growth kinetics and the role of surface diffusion of water molecules were discussed.
-They demonstrated the significant role of surface diffusion of water molecules on a basal face in the lateral growth of elementary steps when the distance between adjacent spiral steps is smaller than 15 $\mu \mathrm{m}$. \citeauthor{miyamoto2022growth} \cite{miyamoto2022growth} observed the growth of elementary spiral steps on the ice Ih prism faces heteroepitaxially grown on a CdSe substrate using LCM-DIM.
-The most significant finding was that screw dislocations on prism faces are primarily located in the interiors of the faces, in contrast with basal faces where dislocations are found at the edges.
-This advanced experimental technique highlighted significant differences in growth behaviours between the prism and basal faces of ice Ih crystals.
-Advances and developments in optical science and technology have all contributed to furthering our understanding of ice growth kinetics.
+There have been many important experimental investigations related to the growth of ice from vapor \cite{lamb1972linear,furukawa1987ellipsometric,raymond1989inhibition,furukawa1993temperature} and they are constantly being updated,\cite{inomata2018temperature,sazaki2021situ} with advances and developments in optical microscopy playing a crucial role in furthering our understanding of ice growth kinetics.
+Recently, for example, \citeauthor{sazaki2021situ} \cite{sazaki2021situ} used advanced optical microscopy techniques, laser confocal microscopy combined with differential interference contrast microscopy (LCM-DIM), and visualized a 2D nucleation and screw dislocations growth mechanisms on the ice Ih basal surface, discussing the temperature dependence of growth kinetics and the role of surface diffusion of water molecules.
+They demonstrated the significant role of surface diffusion of water molecules on the basal face in the lateral growth of elementary steps when the distance between adjacent spiral steps is smaller than 15 $\mu \mathrm{m}$. \citeauthor{miyamoto2022growth}\cite{miyamoto2022growth} observed the growth of elementary spiral steps on the ice Ih prism faces heteroepitaxially grown from vapor on a CdSe substrate using LCM-DIM.
+The most significant finding was that screw dislocations on prism faces are primarily located in the interiors of the faces, in contrast with basal faces where dislocations are found at the edges, highlighting significant differences in growth behaviors between the prism and basal faces of ice Ih crystals.
+In parallel, other experiments focused on ice crystallization in solution, e.g., in the presence of antifreeze proteins, using bright-field microscopy and Mach-Zehnder interferometry\cite{vorontsov2018growth,bayer2018growth}, which enable precise measurements of the ice growth rate from liquid at the nm/s scale and the three-dimensional surface structure of ice crystals during growth.
+Ice growth from nanofilms of supercooled water was also investigated experimentally with a pulse-laser heating technique\cite{xu2016growth}.